ulfbou/Dx.Domain/CONTRIBUTING.md

 The kernel forbids semantic expansion, not mechanical support.
 Static analysis and reviewers enforce this distinction rigorously.

+### Architectural Visibility

+In this project, **"Internal" refers to architectural visibility first and language visibility second.** A construct may be technically visible (via `internal` keyword, `InternalsVisibleTo`, or friend assemblies) for testing or tooling, but it must not be treated as part of the public domain vocabulary or leaked to external consumers.

 ### Allowed: Mechanical Support Code
 Code that purely enforces structural correctness or handles low-level operations without implying business meaning.
 * **Examples:** Null checks, range validation, ID generation, immutable transformations.